 Past Delegates are invited and encouraged to attend.

-The DCMs meet quarterly in January, April, July and October.
+The DCMs meet quarterly in January, April, July and October, but may meet more often if the DCMs deem it necessary.
+There will be o meeting in March due to the Mini Conference.

 XII.
 AREA 55 EVENTS